 After the initial police investigation, five suspects were arrested but not convicted.
-A public inquiry into the handling of Stephen’s case was held in 1998, leading to the publication of the Macpherson Report, which has been called 'one of the most important moments in the modern history of dating site yukon'.
+A public inquiry into the handling of Stephen’s case was held in 1998, leading to the publication of the Macpherson Report, which has been called 'one of the most important moments in the modern history of criminal justice in Britain'.
 It led to profound cultural changes to attitudes on racism, to the law and to police practice.
 It also paved the way for a greater understanding of discrimination of all forms and new equalities legislation.

 Devastated by grief but determined to create hope, Stephen’s mother Doreen (now Baroness Lawrence) founded the Stephen Lawrence Charitable Trust in 1998, with the aim of promoting a positive community legacy in their son’s name.
 She is Founder and Life President of the Trust.

 Doreen Lawrence was awarded the OBE for services to community relations in 2013, and since then she has been made Chancellor of De Montfort University and a life peer in the House of Lords.
 She has won praise for her tireless dedication to the community, anti-racism and other causes close to her heart.

 Her spirit and resilience and demand for a better way have genuinely changed an institution at the core of British life.